“Let food be thy medicine and medicine be thy food”

 Chinese Therapeutic Nutritional counseling can be helpful for:

-Autoimmune disease like rheumatoid arthritis, psoriasis, and eczema
+Autoimmune diseases like rheumatoid arthritis, psoriasis, and eczema

 Pre and Post cancer treatments